medtaher123/TP-POO/e-commerce/README.md

 ## Project Structure

 ### Models:
-Chose to define Models as classes that don't have a logic on their own.
+Chose to define [Models](diagrams/Models1.png) as classes that don't have a logic on their own.
 They are structures that represent entities from the database.
 Any logic or treatment on these objects is implemented in other classes like Managers.
 Some attributes don't even have setters since every modification has to pass through the database first.

 ### Managers:
-Managers are classes that handle the logic behind Models, since Models are only structures.
+[Managers](diagrams/Managers.png) are classes that handle the logic behind Models, since Models are only structures.
 They are also the classes that communicate with services.

 ### Services:
-Services are the only classes that communicate with the database JSON server.
+[Services](diagrams/Services.png) are the only classes that communicate with the database JSON server.

 ### Helpers:
-Helpers are classes with static methods only that provide functionalities to all parts of the application.
+[Helpers](diagrams/Helpers.png) are classes with static methods only that provide functionalities to all parts of the application.
 Methods that would otherwise be defined in multiple classes resulting in redundant code.

+Class diagrams are available in the [diagrams](diagrams) folder.
 ## Development Choices

   I aimed to utilize various Object-Oriented Programming (OOP) concepts covered in our class, adapting them to the project's unique requirements, even though it's not a typical project setup.